Generation of Computers

 Hardware Technology:

-This generation computer used integrated Circuits (IC) in one IC chip multiple Transistors are placed on silicon chip.
-The used of IC increase speed and efficiency of computer.
+one IC chip multiple Transistors are placed on silicon chip.
+The used of IC

-Instead of Punched Cards and printout, users interacted with third generation computer through keyboard and monitor and interfaced with an operating system which allowed the device to run many different applications at one time.
+operating system which allowed the device to run many different applications at

 Software Technology:

-Operating system are used which allow different applications run at the same time and high level at language of used.
+run at the same time and high level at language of used.

 Computing Characteristics: